demensdeum/Rise/README.md

 # Rise
-Rise - yet another programming language
+Rise - yet another programming language that I like most